DaiNit/Easy_Pics/README.md

-Completely Free Picture Viewer App!
+Picture Viewer App for Fitbit Ionic and Versa

 Use cases:
 - View your favorite photos